LoreStudio-Charles/Virtue/README.md

 Rover, Mapper, Swabby, Riverrat

 #### Temperance, Humility, or Valor
 You stand at the edge of the small farm, your tiny fingers brushing against the rough-hewn fence.
 The afternoon sun kisses the land, casting shadows of the tall grasses swaying in the breeze.
 Your sisters giggle nearby, weaving flower crowns, while your brothers' playing fills the air.
-But your focus is drawn to something more pressing—a group of older boys from the village has gathered near the edge of the field, their shouts echoing like thunder across the serene landscape.
+But your focus is drawn to something more pressing, a group of older boys from the village has gathered near the edge of the field, their shouts echoing like thunder across the serene landscape.
 They torment a smaller boy, one not much older than you.
 His cheeks are stained with tears, and you can see the tremble in his slight frame as they shove him back and forth.
 A mix of anger and fear wells within you.
 You want to rush forward, protect him, and show those boys that their actions are wrong.
 But a firm voice in your mind reminds you of your mother's lessons on patience and kindness.
 You grip the fence tightly, weighing your options.
 Do you:
 ##### Option Cards
-- Leap into the fray—displaying Valor and courage against the bigger boys.
+- Leap into the fray, displaying Valor and courage against the bigger boys.
 Yet, you know that rushing in might only escalate the situation, putting yourself and the little boy in more danger.
 - In Humility, find help from an adult to involve a village member who would be much more capable of handling this.
 But then, you fear the small boy will feel even more alone during the wait.
 - Approach the group with Temperance and, in a calm voice, ask why they're being so mean.
 In doing so, perhaps you could appeal to their better natures, reminding them that everyone deserves kindness.
 ##### Footer
 As the echoes of their taunts ring loudly, you take a deep breath, feeling the weight of your decision pressing down like the warm sun overhead.
 What happens next is up to you.
 #### Justice, Faith, or Charity
 The sun hangs low in the sky, casting a golden hue over the small farm as you watch your siblings playing near the old oak tree.
 Laughter fills the air, a sweet melody you cherish.
-But on the edge of the field, a commotion catches your attention—a group of village boys looms around a girl, their jeers sharp as the farm's tools.
+But on the edge of the field, a commotion catches your attention, a group of village boys looms around a girl, their jeers sharp as the farm's tools.
 You notice her, a familiar face from the village market, clutching her basket tightly; the contents spilled around her like shattered hopes.
 Their taunts pierce through the gentle breeze as they mock her for dropping her goods, the flowers wilting in the dirt.
 You feel the heat rise in your cheeks, a mix of anger and the urge to protect her.
 You know you can't just stand by.
 But how to intervene?
 In this moment, you must choose your path.
 Do you:
 ##### Option Cards